 |Fortune 500 companies in Oregon founded by immigrants or their children||33.3%|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
 Immigrants in Oregon play an important role contributing to the state’s economy both as consumers and taxpayers.

-Nationally, immigrants are 17.2 percent more likely to hold an advanced degree than the native-born.
+Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
-In Oregon, immigrants play a particularly large role as agricultural workers, hand packers, and truck and tractor operators.
+This holds true in Oregon, where immigrants play a particularly large role as agricultural workers, hand packers, and truck and tractor operators.

 |Workforce Education||Foreign-Born Population||Native-Born Population|